 Description

-Former orangery, now a parrot house, Early C19. flat stone ashlar; glass and timber hipped roof.
-Single-storey, 9 bays.
-Plinth: Doric pilasters marking each bay, with cornice and plain parapet: large 12-pane casements and sash windows alternating, formerly with a matching doorway to centre bay, which has a raised parapet matching those of Cricket House (qv).
-This building may have been the work of Sir John Soane, but like the house appears to have been altered; entrance is now through a low wing added on the north side: the building has considerable group value with the house.
-(Pevsner N, Buildings of England, South and West Somerset, 1958).
+The former orangery, located about 30 metres south-west of Cricket House, dates from the early 19th century and is currently used as a parrot house.
+It is constructed from flat stone ashlar and features a glass and timber hipped roof.
+The building is single-storey with nine bays, and it has a plinth with Doric pilasters that define each bay, topped with a cornice and a plain parapet.
+The façade includes large 12-pane casements and sash windows that alternate, and there was originally a matching doorway in the centre bay, which has a raised parapet similar to that of Cricket House.
+This structure may have been designed by Sir John Soane, but it appears to have undergone alterations.
+The entrance is now through a low wing added to the north side.
+The orangery has significant group value with the house.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.